Inside the $128 million heist that shocked the world - and the police chase that followed - KESQ

 A sixth and final suspect in the case was apprehended in August 2021, police said.

 A month later, prosecutors in the case finally charged all six men with crimes including serious gang theft and arson.
 Three of the suspects are brothers and the other three are their cousins.
-Two of the accused were already behind bars for stealing a 100-kilo commemorative gold coin known as the “Big Maple Leaf” from Berlin’s Bode Museum.
+Two of the accused were previously convicted for stealing a 100-kilo commemorative gold coin known as the “Big Maple Leaf” from Berlin’s Bode Museum and are now serving prison sentences for that.

 CNN has reached to the representatives of the accused for comment.